andrico1234/personal-blog/content/blog/023-migrating-open-ui-site-from-gatsby-to-astro.md

 - Visitors to the Open UI site deserve an excellent web experience.
 - The Open UI site should be built on a core of HTML, CSS, and Markdown, with JavaScript added as necessary.

+The outcome of the migration was a huge reduction in the JavaScript needed to render the homepage, from 2mb to 63kb.

 ### The Open UI site should be easy to maintain and contribute to

 To really make the most out of the amazing breadth of knowledge that everyone involved in Open UI has, we need to make the barrier for entry to contribute to the site as low as possible.